 3. Make sure to include a message written in clear, easily understandable language (ex: “I agree to the terms and conditions”) and set the field as required.

-Collect consent with a Yes/No field
+Collect consent with a Yes/No field.

 Keep in mind that should you choose to not obtain explicit consent, your organization must comply with at least one of the other listed requirements for lawful data processing under the GDPR.

-3) Encrypt your form
+3) Encrypt Your Form

 Cognito Forms uses SSL encryption and is always accessed over HTTPS 100% of the time for all users.
 However, if you plan on collecting any kind of sensitive information (including Social Security numbers, Driver’s license numbers, etc.), you must enable data encryption on your form to encrypt all sensitive data at rest.
 Using 256-bit AES encryption keeps your data safe and impossible for any malicious outsider to decipher.